EnigmaCurry/arch-ppa/README.md

 package, that is not found in one of the arch repositories, needs to have it's own PKGBUILD in the `src` directory too.
 (The `add` command does this for you automatically, thanks to `cower -d -d`)

+Remove packages from your src/ folder:

+    arch-ppa rm cower curlbomb pasystray

+Simple way to remove a package added but decided against building.
+If this was already built, make sure to remove from your repo or `arch-ppa clean ryan` before using your repo again!
+Just in case you built a nasty package.

 Build everything: